Hedge funds raise bets against Hungary bonds

 Bonds out on loan briefly spiked above $1.5 billion at the start of last year, although they were below today’s levels through 2009 and 2010.

-Foreigners’ total forint-denominated bond holdings were worth some 4.8 trillion forints (13.5 billion pounds).
+Foreigners’ total forint-denominated bond holdings were worth some 4.8 trillion forints ($20 billion).

 “On the short side, we’re negative on Hungary.
 The long end of the curve looks mispriced.
 We don’t understand what’s keeping ... yields where they are, apart from the frothiness of emerging market inflows,” said Sohail Malik, lead portfolio manager of ECM Asset Management’s Special Situations fund.